 Tip 1: Find Someone To Talk To

-One of the best ways to be happy as a stay at home mom is to find people to talk to.
+One of the best ways to be a happy stay at home mom is to find people to talk to.
 Many times the friends we had before kids seem to fade into the background if they do not have kids.
 So you may have to be proactive in trying to find new friends who are moms like you.
 Here are some things to try.

 - Join a Bible Study for Moms